milwd/2D-Drone-Simulation-Remote/README.md

 A controllable drone navigating in a bounded area, Randomly appearing and disappearing obstacles and targets, Repulsion forces following Khatib's model, Multiple modes of operation, including local and remote object generation using FastDDS.

-It can be used extensively for **path-planning** of drones with respect to avoidable positions.
+It can be used extensively for **path-planning** of drones with respect to avoidable regions.

 ![image info](imgs/screencast.gif)